Pupmos/atom-2-0-whitepaper/whitepaper.md

 A practical consequence of the current competition between staking and external uses of capital is that most staking assets are confined to their originating chain, which hinders cross-chain composability.5 Therefore, full economic integration of the interchain requires liquid staking.
-The user experience and capital efficiency improvement offered by liquid stalking is so substantial that liquid staked assets are expected to become the dominant transactional medium—particularly for use-cases exogenous to the originating chain.
+The user experience and capital efficiency improvement offered by liquid staking is so substantial that liquid staked assets are expected to become the dominant transactional medium—particularly for use-cases exogenous to the originating chain.
 Centralized exchanges already provide a form of liquid stake by custodying assets and staking on behalf of their users.
 They do so while allowing tokens to